 The good thing is that now you can buy gluten-free oats.
-These are oats grown separately from gluten grains and produced in facilities where there is no sign of anything containing gluten.
+These are oats grown separately from gluten grains.
+They are then produced in facilities where there is no sign of anything containing gluten.
 Read more about gluten-free oats here: Are Oats Gluten-free or Not and Does It Matter?

 I am gluten-sensitive and get super sleepy and a big swollen belly if I eat gluten.
 This used to happen when I ate oats at times too.

-Since moving onto GF oats however, I never have any trouble with them at all, as long as I purchase certified ones (which may be called ‘uncontaminated oats’ in Australia).
+Since moving onto GF oats however, I never have any trouble with them at all.
+As long as I purchase certified ones that is (which may be called ‘uncontaminated oats’ in Australia).

 Porridge is an excellent way to use oats.
 Cooking oats makes their nutrients readily available and let’s face it, porridge is really hearty and feel-good.

-It’s pretty simple to make.
-In my version, I am using a little bit of creamed coconut (which comes in a solid block) or coconut butter.
+It’s pretty simple to make it creamy.
+In my oat porridge version, I am using a little bit of creamed coconut (which comes in a solid block) or coconut butter.
 This solidifies at room temperature and melts upon heating.
 It also happens to add a delightful creaminess to the porridge as well as some extra healthy fats.

-I am simply using water as the liquid in this recipe and upon melting, the creamed coconut acts in place of milk.
-Then I am adding coconut sugar to sweeten (as it happens to be one of the healthiest of sweeteners) and cinnamon to taste.
+I am simply using water as the liquid in this recipe.
+This makes your oat porridge surprisingly creamy just by releasing the starches from the oats.
+The creamed coconut acts in place of milk taking the creaminess to a whole new level.
+Then I am adding coconut sugar to sweeten and cinnamon to taste.

-You can print the recipe below, but please watch short my video first to join me in my kitchen (which, at the time of writing is in a tiny cabin in the mountains of La Palma island) and see how I make it…
+You can print the recipe below.
+Please watch short my video first to join me in my kitchen to see how I make the porridge.
+At the time of writing, I was living in a tiny cabin in the mountains of La Palma island…